Career perspectives

 Job opportunities

-Graduating this Master’s with a specialisation in CRS, you have in-depth knowledge in i.e. conflict negotiation, legal and forensic psychology, group dynamics and leadership, risk communication, and training and interventions.
-Thanks to this broad expertise, the types of jobs you could pursue after graduation are highly varied.
-Graduates found employment within e.g. the forensic or safety domain, the government sector, consultancy, research, education and even in journalism.
+Graduating from this Master’s with a specialisation in Conflict, Risk & Safety, you will gain in-depth knowledge of conflict negotiation, legal and forensic psychology, group dynamics and leadership, risk communication, and the design of training and interventions.
+Thanks to this broad expertise, your career opportunities are highly diverse.

 UT alumni with this specialisation currently work in various positions and organisations, for example: